hominsu/bencode/README.md

 ### Conversion between Bencode and JSON

 Due to the excellent design of bencode library, the bencode library can be easily combined with [neujson](https://github.com/hominsu/neujson) to achieve the mutual conversion of JSON and Bencode.
+Also, this is an example of SAX.
+Unlike DOM, SAX does not store data into memory, but writes directly from the input stream to the output stream

 #### Bencode to JSON